mjnaderi/TopTray/README.md

 # TopTray

+**Note**: I do not maintain this code.
+This is a much better plugin: https://github.com/phocean/TopIcons-plus

 Shows legacy tray icons of Gnome shell on top panel.
 Tested with Gnome 3.14.

 Fork of http://94.247.144.115/repo/topicons/.
 Topicons didn't have an option to set icon size, so I added it.